 The world does not run on smartphones trust me!

 Good for you.
 I never had one up until 2021.
-I only got one then because every place I went to wanted me either to scan a QR code and fill out my details, or display the NHS Covid pass.
+I only got one then because every place I went to wanted me either to scan a barcode and fill out my details, or display the NHS Covid pass.
 So I grudgingly had to get one.
 The only app I ever installed on it was the NHS app for the Covid pass.
 I still have it now but mainly just use it as an alarm clock.
 I think all these naysayers on here would be surprised exactly how much you can get done in life without a smartphone.
 Younger people are going back to dumb phones in their droves.
 1 billion of them were sold in 2021, compared to 1.4 billion smartphones.

 AlastairFraser